-- In addition to this guidance, CMS regulated facilities should follow guidance from CMS about visitation, following whichever guidance is stricter. - Visitors should be counseled about their potential to be exposed to SARS-CoV-2 in the facility. - Whether unvaccinated residents are known to be close contacts or are identified as a part of a broad-based outbreak response but not known to be close contacts, indoor visitation should ideally occur only in the resident's room, the resident and their visitors should wear well-fitting source control (if tolerated) and physically distance (if possible).
+- In addition to this guidance, CMS-regulated facilities should follow guidance from CMS about visitation.
+If the guidelines are different, the facility should follow whichever guidance is stricter. - Visitors should be counseled about their potential to be exposed to SARS-CoV-2 in the facility. - Regardless of whether unvaccinated residents are known to be close contacts of someone with SARS-CoV-2 or are identified as a part of a broad-based outbreak response (but not known to be close contacts of someone with SARS-CoV-2), indoor visitation should ideally occur only in the resident's room.
+The resident should (if tolerated) and their visitors (required) must wear well-fitting source control and physical distance (if possible). - Source control and physical distancing recommendations should also be followed for vaccinated residents.

-- Source control and physical distancing recommendations should also be followed for vaccinated residents. - Outdoor visitation is allowed, but residents should wear well-fitting source control (if tolerated), maintain physical distancing from others, and not linger in common spaces when moving from their rooms to the outdoors.
+• Outdoor visitation is allowed, but residents should wear well-fitting source control (if tolerated), maintain physical distancing from others, and not linger in common spaces when moving from their rooms to the outdoors.